 Other mental health disorders

-Many people with hoarding disorder also experience other mental health disorders, such as:
+Hoarding disorder also is linked with other mental health conditions, such as: